Human resources audit: where to start?

 Phase 1: Getting to know each other

 The aim of this phase is to understand the company’s environment so as to better analyze it.
-To do this, the auditor takes the time to talk to the company manager or the person commissioning the audit, to understand their needs and define the audit objectives.
-Understanding the company’s context and history is key to proposing an appropriate action plan at the end of the audit.
+To achieve this, the HR auditor takes the time to discuss with the company manager or audit sponsor to understand the needs and define the objectives of the audit.
+Understanding the company’s context and history is key to proposing an appropriate action plan at the end of the HR audit.

 Phase 2: Inventory

-Once the audit framework has been defined, the auditor needs to collect all the documents needed to shed light on the context and existing HR processes.
-These documents include
+Once the HR audit framework has been defined, the auditor needs to collect all the documents needed to shed light on the existing HR context and processes.
+These HR-related documents include, for example:

 • company agreements, if any,